czdtech/fb-jf/src/content/games/bloons-td-4.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The interface is a classic point-and-click system.
+The interface is a classic point-and-`click` system.

--   **Select & Place Tower:** Click a tower from the right-hand panel.
+-   **Select & Place Tower:** `Click` a tower from the right-hand panel.
 If it is unlocked and you have enough money, you can place it on the map by clicking again.
--   **Upgrade Tower:** Click an existing tower on the map.
-Its upgrade panel will appear.
-Click on one of the two paths to purchase upgrades.
+-   **Upgrade Tower:** `Click` an existing tower on the map.
+Its upgrade panel will appear. `Click` on one of the two paths to purchase upgrades.
 Remember that buying a tier 3 or 4 upgrade on one path will lock the other path.
 -   **Hotkeys:** Use the corresponding hotkeys (displayed on the tower icons) to select towers quickly.
-The spacebar starts rounds, and fast forward speeds up the game.
+The `spacebar` starts rounds, and fast forward speeds up the game.
--   **Consumables:** Click the Road Spikes or Glue Puddle icon at the bottom and then click on the track to place them.
+-   **Consumables:** `Click` the Road Spikes or Glue Puddle icon at the bottom and then `click` on the track to place them.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)